FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-10-02-server-security.md

 Each step is optional and can be skipped.
 However, it is recommended that you follow as many steps as possible, because the more layers of security your server has, the better.

-If you have a vanilla server then I recommend you to install "Purpur" or "Paper" in the versions page, you should then be able to follow the "Plugins" guides without requiring any changes on your players sides.
+If you have a vanilla server then it is recommend to install "Purpur" or "Paper" in the versions page, you should then be able to follow the "Plugins" guides without requiring any changes on your players side.

 ## Step 1: Enable online-mode
 Enabling online mode is a crucial part of securing your server, it should be enabled by default but it is great to double check.